rwth-acis/las2peer-project-service/frontend/dev/README.md

-This directory contains HTML files containing the element for development.
+This directory contains demo files containing the element for development.
 By running `npm run serve` you can edit and see changes.